duncpro/merry/README.md

     the inline verbatim to be a generic monospace code span.

     ```md2
-    Consider using `std::mem::swap` instead of cloning when possible.
+    Consider using `std::mem::swap`{m} instead of cloning when possible.
     ```